Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 ```
 {: file='Main.beancount'}

-Next you'll want to specify your base currency, unless you're a DAO which wants to do its accounting
+Next you'll want to specify your base currency, unless you're a DAO that wants to do its accounting
-in a stablecoin or a coin like ETH, BTC or RAI you should pick your local fiat currency.
-While
+in a stablecoin or crypto coin like ETH or BTC you should pick your the fiat currency you use
-I don't live in the US for the sake of this post I'll go with US-Dollars:
+day-to-day and report your taxes in.
+While I don't live in the US for the sake of this post I'll go
+with US-Dollars:

 ```
-; Define the base currency (remember this is a comment): option "operating_currency" "USD"
+; Defines the base currency (remember this is a comment): option "operating_currency" "USD"
 ```
 {: file='Main.beancount'}